 When insurers are calculating a particular premium they are doing so based on risk.
 Prices are based on the likelihood of a claim occurring, simply put, the lower the chance of a claim, the lower the premium.

 Insurers take into consideration many factors when working out the premium as there are a large number of elements which can change the risk.
 Some of these factors include but are not limited to, your occupation, your address, the vehicle you are driving and of course one of the biggest factors, is you.
-Insurers will consider how safe the driver themselves are.
+Insurers will consider how safe the driver is.

 If someone has been driving many years and has never been involved in a claim or received any penalty points I am sure you can guess they would be seen as a safer driver than someone who has received penalty points.
 This is why having penalty points can affect your premiums negatively, as you are seen as a bigger risk, and therefore more likely to be involved in a claim.